DeepanshuSarawagi/AWS/11-Databases/Amazon-RDS.md

 - Snapshots are manual backup of database.
 - Data retention of Snapshot can be as long as you want.
 - The database instance classes are standard(m), memory optimized(r and x) and burstable(t).
+- IAM authentication for PostgreSQL, MySQL and MariaDB.
+- Authorization still happens with RDS.

 ### General Purpose SSD storage:
 - Provides single digit millisecond latencies